bitcoin-core/bitcoincore.org/_posts/en/pages/list/2016-03-10-announcements-join.md

 ---
 Receive notification of important security announcements and releases for Bitcoin Core.

-Subscribe to the RSS feed below or add your email address to the [bitcoin-core-dev][] mailing list.
+Subscribe to the RSS feed below or check the [bitcoin core blog][] section.

+The announcements list is currently not available.

 {% include pages/list/announcement.html %}

-Low traffic for announcements only.

 {% include references.md %}